Is Lille (France) Worth Visiting? Yes, It’s Fab! Here’s Why

 Lille is so easy to get to.
 Lille boasts not one, but two major train stations—Lille Europe and Lille Flandres—that will whisk you around France and to international hotspots like London and Brussels in just an hour or two, making it a breeze for a quick, off-the-beaten-path long weekend.

-Lille’s public transportation system is also incredibly efficient, with metros, trams, and buses aplenty.
-While these are easy to use, walking is the best way to explore.
+Lille’s public transportation is also incredibly efficient, with heaps of metros, trams, and buses— but I still think walking is the best way to explore.
 The city is extremely pedestrian-friendly, and there are countless hidden treasures you might miss if you rely solely on public transport.

 Travel tip!
 I always use Trainline to book my tickets throughout Europe.
-It doesn’t charge additional fees at the last minute like other booking services.
+They don’t charge additional fees at the last minute like other booking services.

 02—